stairwell-inc/integrations/stairwell-splunk-app/README.md

 ```

 #### IP Addresses
-Example: find any field in the event called "ipaddress" and add Stairwell IP Address enrichment data to it.
+Example: find any field in the event called "ip" and add Stairwell IP address enrichment data to it.

 ```
 | makeresults | eval ip = "192.168.0.1" | stairwell ip="ip"